sing-group/compi/cli/README.md

                 graph height.
 By default, no height is used so the graph takes the minimum required.
 This option is incompatible with --width
         --font-size/-fs
                 graph font size (default: 10)
-        --draw-pipeline-params/-dpp
-                use this flag to draw one node for each pipeline parameter.
-Each parameter node will be connected to the tasks using them.
-This flag is incompatible with --draw-task-params
-        --draw-task-params/-dtp
-                use this flag to draw one node for each task with all the task parameters.
-This flag is incompatible with --draw-pipeline-params
         --line-width/-lw
                 the line width of the graph nodes (default: 1) --task-colors/-tc
                 the colors to the draw the task nodes.
 Colors must be specified using their corresponding hexadecimal codes.
 Use the following format: task-id-1:color;task-id-2,task-id-3:color
         --task-styles/-te
                 the styles to the draw the task nodes.
 Use the following format: task-id-1:style;task-id-2,task-id-3:style.
 Possible values for styles: dashed, solid, invis, bold, filled, radial, diagonals, rounded
+        --draw-pipeline-params/-dpp
+                use this flag to draw one node for each pipeline parameter.
+Each parameter node will be connected to the tasks using them.
+This flag is incompatible with --draw-task-params
+        --draw-task-params/-dtp
+                use this flag to draw one node for each task with all the task parameters.
+This flag is incompatible with --draw-pipeline-params
+        --include-task-params/-it
+                when draw parameters options (draw-pipeline-params or draw-task-params) are used, this option specifies the tasks for which parameter nodes should be created or parameters should be linked to.
+Task identifiers must be separated by commas.
+This option is incompatible with --exclude-task-params
+        --exclude-task-params/-et
+                when draw parameters options (draw-pipeline-params or draw-task-params) are used, this option specifies the tasks for which parameter nodes should not be created or parameters should not be linked to.
+Task identifiers must be separated by commas.
+This option is incompatible with --include-task-params
 ```